greggersaurus/OpenSteamController/DevBoard/README.md

 # Building

-Open LPCXpresso and import projects [SteamControllerDevKit](./SteamControllerDevKit) and [lpc_chip_11uxx_lib](./lpc_chip_11uxx_lib).
+Open the LPCXpresso IDE and import projects [SteamControllerDevKit](./SteamControllerDevKit) and [lpc_chip_11uxx_lib](./lpc_chip_11uxx_lib).

 A project can be imported into LPCXpresso by selecting: